marianosimone/take-a-look/beers.md

     - Maltzbeer (*)
 - Beagle (Tierra del Fuego, Argentina)
     - India Pale Ale (*****)
+- Bell (Kalamazoo, Michigan, USA)
+    - Two Hearted Ale (****): "Bell's Two Hearted Ale is defined by its intense hop aroma and malt balance.
+Hopped exclusively with the Centennial hop varietal from the Pacific Northwest, massive additions in the kettle and again in the fermenter lend their characteristic grapefruit and pine resin aromas.
+A significant malt body balances this hop presence; together with the signature fruity aromas of Bell's house yeast, this leads to a remarkably drinkable American-style India Pale Ale."
 - Bohl (Argentina)
     - Irish Red Ale (***): De alta fermentación de apariencia ámbar y brillante, su espuma blanca e intensa (Alc 6%)
 - Bössanfolk (Buenos Aires, Argentina)